semrush/intergalactic/website/docs/components/accordion/accordion-code.md

 ## SEO friendly accordion

-By default, collapsed sections are not rendered in the DOM.
+By default, collapsed sections aren't rendered in the DOM.
 If you need to render all sections, pass `preserveNode` to the `Accordion.Item.Collapse` component.

 ::: sandbox